-Until the Beckmann and Martin cases, it was generally understood that on a business sale no contractual rights to pension benefits under an occupational pension scheme transferred from a seller to a buyer.
+Until the Beckmann and Martin cases, it was generally understood that on a business sale none of the transferring employees’ contractual rights to pension benefits under an occupational pension scheme transferred from a seller to a buyer.
 This was due to the operation of the pensions exception under TUPE, SI 2006/246, reg 10, which excludes from a TUPE transfer provisions of an occupational pension scheme which relate to:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.